dcheng69/Sensor_Network_and_Embedded_Systems/lab1/Lab1 Fibonacci Array.md

 ### Convert Decimal Subroutine

 In order to support the Decimal format of display, we need to do some conversion to the input value, to convert the input value into a specially constructed Decimal format, which is use 4-bit to store the value of a Decimal bit.
+In this case a hex number `0x4d2` in decimal 1234 would be read as hex `0x1234`

 ![Convert_Decimal.draw.io.drawio](../Documentation/res/Convert_Decimal.draw.io.drawio.png)